-During the last year of training, students can choose which elective rotations they want to take.
+- 28 weeks of elective clinical rotations that the student may select based upon their projected medical specialty.
 12 weeks must consist of Medical Specialties (3 rotations) including 4 weeks of Neurology (required) and 12 weeks must consist of Surgical Specialties (3 rotations).

 During clinical education, success depends not only on the knowledge, but also on how quickly students are able to summon it and how much of a team player they are in working with other students, residents and attending physicians.
 Professionalism, reliability and humility combined with a superb execution of core clinical skills are the keys to success.